shreepads/linux-onedrive-backup/webapp/README.md

 1. Run the webapp

-   `(venv)$ flask run --port 5000`
+   `(venv)$ flask run --host localhost --port 5000`

-1. Open in browser as http://localhost:5000 (don't use the IP based URL output by Flask)
+1. Open in browser as http://localhost:5000

 1. Click on the 'Sign In' link.
-Sign-in and provide consent for your app to access your MS Live account details (only needed the first time)
+Sign-in and provide consent for your app to access your Microsoft account details (only needed the first time)

 1. Click on the 'OneDrive files' link and subsequent links to navigate to the folder where the split gpg files are stored